DHL Express customs clearance options for private individuals

 DTU (Duties and Taxes Unpaid)

 DTU is the most frequently used service.
-You will also find it on the consignment note, in which case the consignee pays the customs duties.
+You will also find it on the consignment note and the consignee pays the customs fees in this consignee.

 IOSS is a service where a foreign e-shop is registered for VAT in the territory of the European Union and thus sells its goods with VAT.
 In order for the service to be recognized by the customs office, the IOSS must be indicated on the invoice and entered into the system by the sender before the consignment is dispatched.
 It is only valid for shipments for private individual up to 150 EUR.
 In other words, IOSS means that the consignee no longer pays VAT when the consignment is cleared in the Czech Republic, as he paid it when purchasing the goods themselves.